singhmukesh/Communicator/README.md

 ## Provision additional Users

-This little web application does not have an administrator interface, so you use the command line interface with the Rails console to manipulate its database.
+This little web application does not have an administrator interface, so you can use the command line interface with the Rails console to manipulate its database.

 You can add users like this.